 Family Bank: Cell Care

-Cell Care is Australia’s leading family cord bank and has been collecting, processing, storing and retrieving cord stem cells for almost 10 years.
+Cell Care is Australia’s leading family cord bank.
 It has successfully released samples for both autologous (the child’s own) and directed allogeneic (sibling) treatments.

 Labs and Locations

 Cell Care owns and operates a purpose built, state-of-the-art stem cell laboratory and storage facility in Melbourne, Victoria.

 Cell Care started as an Australian owned private company that was formed by bringing together Australia’s two original cord blood banks, Biocell and Cellsense.
 Eventually, Cell Care has become Australia's only family cord blood bank, after acquiring Cryosite of Sydney in July 2018.
 Since Oct.
 2018, the majority investor in Cell Care is CHAMP private equity, but the Cell Care is still run by the same Australian team with a background in maternity produucts.
 Cell Care has staff available 24/7 to assist with enquiries.

 Cell Care collects cord blood using gravity feed collection into a specialised cord blood collection bag.
 The bag provided is operating theatre sterile to facilitate C-Section use.
 The cord tissue collection kit contains all the equipment required to collect cord tissue and safely transport it back to the laboratory for processing and storage.

 Cell Care uses a purpose-designed and validated insulated courier pack containing temperature stabilisers to ensure that the cells are transported at the required temperature.
 The pack includes a data-logger which monitors the temperature of the cord blood or cord blood + tissue and keeps a detailed log of transport temperatures.